base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-gating-and-redirects.md

   label: 'Dog pictures',
 },
 ```

+The way it works is a little tricky.

 Clicking this button hits the `postUrl`, with the requirement that you return a `redirect` response with a status of 302, and a link.
 You can see that in `route.ts`: